The Child or Adolescent and Family Members

 The child or adolescent patient and his or her family are the most important members of the rehabilitation team.
-The rehabilitation program strives to create an environment in which collaborative, empowering relationships between children, families and health care providers thrive, and thus meet the needs of the child and family.
+The Pediatric Family Rehabilitation program strives to create an environment in which collaborative, empowering relationships among children, families and healthcare providers meet the needs of the child and family.

 Physical therapists (PT) observe and analyze how a child moves and plays.
-During a child's inpatient admission, the PT provides age-appropriate services that help to improve mobility and functional skills, relieve pain, and limit physical disability due to injury or disease.
+In the outpatient setting, the PT provides age-appropriate services that help to improve independence with mobility, limit physical disability due to injury or disease, and progress developmental motor skills.
 During treatment sessions, the child or adolescent focuses on increasing muscle strength, endurance, flexibility, balance, and coordination of motor skills to achieve functional goals.
-Physical Therapists help set up post-discharge home exercise programs and provide equipment recommendations including orthotics, wheelchairs and gait aids.
+The Physical Therapist provides suggestions at each session for home exercise program to continue to work towards therapy goals.
+The Physical Therapist also provides ongoing assessment of equipment needs, including orthotics, wheelchairs and gait aids.

-Occupational therapists (OT) collaborate with families to help children or adolescents engage with roles in daily life, such as play, learning, and developing self care skills.
-The occupational therapist teaches or facilitates the skills needed to return to these roles.
-In occupational therapy, each child or adolescent will focus on improving self care skills, feeding or swallowing, cognition, coordination, strength, psychosocial skills and safety.
-The ultimate goal for children and adolescents is to engage meaningfully all aspects of daily life.
+Occupational therapists (OT) help children and adolescents engage with roles in daily life, such as play, learning and developing self care skills.
+Through collaboration with the child or adolescent and his or her family, the occupational therapist assists with the skills needed to return to these roles.
+In occupational therapy each child or adolescent will focus on improving self care skills, feeding/swallowing issues, cognition, coordination, strength, psychosocial skills and safety.

 Other physicians and health care providers may have input into the outpatient therapy team effort.
 Specialists from pediatric orthopedics, neurology, neurosurgery, plastic surgery, and pediatrics, as well as nurse specialists, speech therapists, school-based therapists and many others may be incorporated into a given patient's course of therapy, depending on the individual needs of each child.